 - I am a freelance writer, artist, and photographer.
 If you love my writing, you can hire me!

-- Before deciding to stay home full-time I spent a decade managing people and projects at Apple, Inc.
+- Before deciding to stay home full-time I spent a decade managing people and projects at Apple, Inc. Before that I was a paralegal and legal secretary.
+Before that I worked in a costume shop.
+Before that I clerked in a library.

 - I spent part of my childhood living off the grid.